VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 4. A Complementarity of Civilizations

 “East is east and west is west, and never the twain shall meet” wrote Rudhyar Kipling long ago.
-Nowadays many research studies in social psychology report that western and eastern cultures do generally reflect polar autonomous individual or communal group attributes.
-For the purposes of this website, such quantified findings may then show how the universal archetypes seem manifest even on a global stage.
-But these reciprocal phases have rarely been understood and as set in opposition have caused much international strife and injustice.
-If civilizations that currently “clash” could actually be seen as naturally recurrent complementarity, a palliative path to their reconciliation might result.
-A unique role for Muslim culture as bridge between West and East is suggested in Bicameral World Religions.
+Nowadays many research studies in comparative social psychology report that western and eastern cultures do indeed generally reflect polar autonomous individual or communal group attributes.
+This website module serves to document how the universal archetypes are manifestly evident even on a global stage.
+But these reciprocal phases are rarely appreciated and often set in opposition with strife and injustice.
+If civilizations that are long bent on “clashing” could be seen as natural complements, a path to their salutary mutual reconciliation might result.

 Abe, Masao.
 Zen and the Modern World.
 Honolulu: University of Hawaii Press, 2003.
 In response to an incommensurable Western postmodernism, the revered author conceives a Japanese wisdom wherein the purpose of human beings is to bring cosmic existence to be aware of itself.

 Adams, Glenn and Victoria Plaut.
 The Cultural Grounding of Personal Relationship: Friendship in North American and West African Worlds.
 Personal Relationships.
 10/3, 2003.
 A research study finds an individualist bias and an atomistic construction of reality for North America and a relational emphasis within a field concept of nature for people from Ghana.
 Once again a South/North complementarity is in place between values of interdependence and autonomy.